domy-2018/rubiks/README.md

 10 - documentation

+11 - Use Text instead of String (optional?)

 ## Completed TODO

 1 - with the params passed in, if batch, run batch game. if interactive, prompt if player wants to start initial cube